-Use the Navigator to select which folder to display in the Browser.
-The Navigator is divided into the following sections:
+Use the Navigator to set what location the Browser displays.
+The Navigator is divided into these sections:

-- Favorites this section displays a list of your Favorite Folders, for quick access to them. - Catalog this section displays pictures sorted into virtual "timeline" folders by the date they were taken.
-For more information, visit the chapter named Catalog. - Zonerama this section lists any albums in your account on the Zonerama web gallery service.
-For more information, visit the chapter named Upload to Zonerama. - Pictures this section is a shortcut to your Zoner Photo Studio "Pictures" folder.
-When you were installing Zoner Photo Studio, you may have set a custom Pictures folder.
-If not, it is still the default: the Windows Pictures folder.
-To change it, visit the program preferences, and then go to Folders. - Computer this section lets you browse all the folders on your computer, just as if you were browsing in Windows. - Network this section gives you access to other computers in your local network, if any.
+- Favorites this section shows a list of your Favorite Folders, for quick access to them. - Catalog this section shows the contents of Zoner's Catalog, with pictures organized either by folder or in a timeline.
+For more information, visit the chapter named Catalog. - Zonerama this section shows any albums you've uploaded to the Zonerama web galleries.
+For more information, see the chapter named Upload to Zonerama. - Computer this section shows the complete folder system on your computer. - Network this section shows any accessible folders on your local network.

-Double-click the title bar for a section to expand or collapse it.
+Double-click a section's title bar to expand or collapse it.

 When you switch folders by, for example, selecting one from Favorites, the Navigator does not automatically expand the subfolders in the folder tree.
 An "arrow" icon appears at the right end of the nearest selected item in such cases.
-Click this icon to expand the folder tree out to show the target folder.
+Click this icon to expand the folder tree out to the target folder.